-Whether as the guard of a hyperelite, the pet of a Biotech executive or an entry in a swarm cat race, many transhumans will have encountered bearcats at some point in their lives.
-Bearcats are a Jack-of-all-Trades animal: they are not as good in any one role as other options, but they lack many of the weaknesses that come from specialization.
+Whether as the guard of a hyperelite, the pet of a Biotech executive, or an entry in a swarm cat race, many transhumans have encountered bearcats.
+Bearcats are a jack-of-all-trades animal: there is usually a better option for any given role, but they can do anything adequately, from combat to therapy.

 “Bearcat” is a catch-all term for varieties of transgenics combining the families ursidae, felidae and mustelidae.
-There is no one Bearcat variety: gene-hackers all have their own preferred recipes and ratios of material pulled from each family.
-Some emphasize the bulk strength of bears, the graceful movement of cats, or the viciousness of weasels.
-Most varieties nonetheless resemble the binturongs of pre-Fall Earth.
+There is no single Bearcat variety: gene-hackers all have their own preferred recipes and ratios of traits pulled from each family.
+Some emphasize the bulk strength of bears, some the graceful movement of cats, and some the viciousness of weasels.
+Most varieties nonetheless end up resembling the binturongs of pre-Fall Earth.

 Large bearcats are popular recipients of berzerkergang augmentations.

 Bearcat (Small): Drawing most of its genes from smaller cats, wolverines and weasels, this variety emphasizes speed, although it possesses an undeniable ferocity in combat.
 [Moderate]

 COG 5 COO 20 INT 15 REF 20 SAV 5 SOM 20 WIL 10

 INIT 8 SPD 2 DUR 30 WT 6 DR 45 LUC 20 TT 4 IR 40